jeffc04/jeffc04/README.md

 ---

 ## 🎯 My Focus:
-I’m exploring opportunities across the cybersecurity landscape—whether in cloud security, GRC, threat detection, or vulnerability management.
-My goal is to bring real value to a team by combining technical skills with a proactive, problem-solving mindset.
+I'm currently exploring opportunities across the cybersecurity landscape, from cloud security and GRC to threat detection and vulnerability management.
+What drives me is the chance to bring real value to a team by pairing my technical expertise with a proactive, solution-oriented mindset.
 ---

 ## 🔍 Featured Projects: